 IMDb Data Analyzer

-There was a time when IMDb provided some user statistics within our own profile.
-Not anymore…
+There was a time when IMDb provided user statistics within our profiles, but unfortunately, that’s no longer the case.

-I’ve decided to code a basic (and far from good) Python script to bring those and more statistics back to life.
+So, I’ve decided to code a basic (and far from perfect) Python script to bring those statistics back to life, along with some additional ones.

-If you have some suggestions for the code/statistics, please let me know.
+If you have any suggestions for the code or the types of statistics to include, please let me know.

-To the best of my knowledge, Github pages, Jekyll and Jupyter Notebooks do not play along very well.
+To the best of my knowledge, GitHub Pages, Jekyll, and Jupyter Notebooks do not integrate seamlessly.

-In order to display the notebook seen below, I used the Anaconda Prompt to obtain a markdown file by running the following command:
+To display the notebook shown below, I used the Anaconda Prompt to generate a markdown file by running the following command:

-Between this and converting the notebook to html, I prefer the former.
+Between this method and converting the notebook to HTML, I prefer the former.

-Import libraries and load csv file with ratings.
+Import libraries and load the CSV file with ratings.

-The ratings file is available from your IMDb user account.
+You can obtain the ratings file from your IMDb user account.

 import pandas as pd